 Stunt High Trail begins with a gentle walk along Cold Creek, and then ascends through meadows and chaparral up the northern slope of Saddle Peak to offer great views of the Santa Monica Mountains.
-Stunt High Trail ends at a road 3 miles from the start, which is a rather anti-climactic high point.
+Stunt High Trail ends at a road, 2.17 miles from the start, which is a rather anti-climactic high point.
 From there, pick up the Backbone Trail and hike to the top of Saddle Peak, the sixth tallest summit in the range, where wide views over Malibu and the Pacific can be enjoyed.
-This excellent excursion to Saddle Peak is 8.2 miles round trip with 1,700 feet of elevation gain.
+This excellent excursion to Saddle Peak is 7.5 miles round trip with 1,675 feet of elevation gain.

 From the trailhead, descend through an oak grove along the banks of Cold Creek, a year round water source.
-Turn left at the first junction, leaving the creek, and progress uphill through green fields with open views.
+After half a mile, turn left at the first junction, leaving Cold Creek Trail.
+Head uphill on Lower Stunt High Trail through green fields with open views.
 The trail narrows to a single track as it crosses the UCLA-owned eco-classroom Stunt Ranch, a pristine preserve that UCLA is kind enough to let non-students enjoy.
 Continue straight through the next junction to remain on Stunt High Trail, passing a path leading to the right into Stunt Ranch.

-Switchbacks climb quickly through a forest of bays, giving way to more gradual trail up chaparral-covered slopes.
+Upper Stunt High Trail climbs quickly over switchbacks through a forest of bays, giving way to more gradual trail up chaparral-covered slopes.
 The views across Cold Creek Canyon toward the 2,163-foot Calabasas Peak will inspire you to hike that peak next if you haven’t already.

-Three miles from the start, the trail again reaches Stunt Road and another parking area at the top of Stunt High Trail.
+At 2.17 miles from the start, comes to the top of Upper Stunt High Trail where it again reaches Stunt Road by another dirt turnout where hikers can park.
 You could turn around here, but there is something inherently dissatisfying about hiking to a road and back.
-Fortunately, there is the option to continue.
-Just a few hundred feet to the right, on the other side of Stunt Road, is an access point to the Backbone Trail.
-Take the Backbone Trail for 1.1 miles, climbing 800 feet to a much more satisfying pinnacle, the summit of Saddle Peak.
+Fortunately, you have the option to continue.
+Just a few hundred feet to the right, on the other side of Stunt Road, is a connector trail to the Backbone Trail, which can be taken up to a much more satisfying destination, the summit of Saddle Peak.

-The trail continues to the east, bringing into view a radio tower-covered lower summit.
-Turn right at the next junction, leaving the Backbone Trail for a wide path that climbs to the 2,805-foot summit of Saddle Peak after one more turn to the left.
-From here, have a look down on the Malibu estates on the slopes below, and out at the Pacific Ocean.
+The trail turns to the east, bringing into view a radio tower-covered lower summit.
+Turn right at the next junction, leaving the Backbone Trail for a wide path that climbs to the 2,805-foot summit of Saddle Peak.
+Walk an eighth of a mile up this trail and turn left to reach the summit.
+From the mountaintop, you can have a look down on Malibu estates on the slopes below, and out at the Pacific Ocean.

 The directions to remember are:

-- Left at the first junction leaving the Cold Creek
+- Turn left at the first junction leaving Cold Creek Trail (0.5 miles)

-- Right at Stunt Road to find the recommencement of the trail
+- Turn right onto Stunt Road to find the upper section of the trail (1.25 miles)

-- Right at Stunt Road again at the top of Stunt High Trail to find the Backbone Trail
+- Turn right onto Stunt Road again at the top of Stunt High Trail to find the connector trail to the Backbone Trail (2.17)

-- Right to leave the Backbone Trail for the summit
+- Turn right to leave the Backbone Trail for a trail to the summit (3.55 miles)

 The parking lot at the base of Shunt High Trail is a popular one as it also services the Calabasas Peak Motorway trailhead, delivering hikers to Calabasas Peak and Red Rock Canyon Park (both excellent hikes).